shrishu316/Uber_Trip_Analysis_Pipeline_with_MAGE_BigQuery_and_Looker/README.md

 # Uber Trip Analysis Pipeline with MAGE, BigQuery, and Looker

-This project demonstrates a comprehensive ETL pipeline designed to process, analyze, and visualize NYC taxi trip data.
+This project demonstrates a comprehensive ETL pipeline designed to process, analyze, and visualize Uber trip data.
 Leveraging the MAGE open-source ETL tool, Google BigQuery for data storage and analysis, and Looker Studio for insightful data visualizations, this repository outlines a complete workflow for turning raw data into valuable business insights.

 ## Table of Contents